Student governments in the United States: Demographics

 The vast majority of student government leaders serve one-year terms by the constitution/bylaws.
 There sometimes are student body presidents who serve more than one year.

-Steve Wymer served two full years and part of a third as student body president at Washington State University.
+Controversies

+Student Governments across America have faced numerous controversies related to corruption, bribery, and nonfeasance.

+In Florida, Student Governments are particularly marked by secret societies in control.
+Examples include FSU's Burning Spear and UF's Florida Blue Key.